AncientSwordRage/nWoD-db/README.md

 ## To do
- 1. Implement Generic Foreign Keys
+ 1. Model References to 'character' should be changed to use Generic Foreign Keys
+ 2. Change nWoDCharacter to Characteristics, and use GFKs.
+ 3. Limit GFKs to playable templates
- 2. Implement bulk upload of spell data
+ 3. Implement bulk upload of spell data